 V. Alcohol in Art: Conclusion

-The role and treatment of alcohol in art has changed dramatically over time.
+Over time the role and treatment of alcohol in art has changed greatly.
 Painters have connected it with mythology, religion, and human emotion.
 They have both praised and reviled it.
-And they have portrayed it as a source of great pleasure and of misery.
+And they have portrayed it as a source of both pleasure and misery.

-Alcohol and drinking have served as a continuing Rorscht Test.
+Alcohol and art has served as a continuing Rorschach Inkblot Test.
 Artists draw from it what they perceive.
-That, in turn, is largely a reflection of their personal experience and culture.
-So alcohol in art is both psychological and cultural in nature.
-The same is true of the observer.
+In turn, that is largely a reflection of their personal experience and culture.
+So alcohol in art is both psychological and cultural.
+Of course, the same is true of the observer.

 In reality, alcohol is inherently a neutral substance.
-It’s how we use it that determines whether it’s good or bad.
+Thus it’s how we use it that determines whether it’s good or bad.